 There are 3 primary types of pumps:

 In general, a non-segmented or segmented compression device without manual control is considered sufficient to meet the needs of the individual.
-Typically, the only time a segmented, calibrated gradient pressure device would be indicated is when the individual has contractures, significant scarring, sensitive skin or another unique characteristic that prevents them from receiving satisfactory treatment from a non-segmented or segmented device without manual control.
+Typically, the only time a segmented, calibrated gradient pressure device would be indicated is when the individual has contractures or extensive scarring that prevents them from receiving satisfactory treatment from a non-segmented or segmented device without manual control due to safety concerns.
 This policy addresses various conditions for which pneumatic compression devices have been investigated for use.

 Lymphedema is caused by an abnormality of the lymphatic system leading to excessive build-up of tissue fluid that forms lymph, known as interstitial fluid.
 Stagnant lymph fluid contains protein and cell debris that causes swelling of affected tissues.
 Left untreated, lymphedema leads to chronic inflammation, infection and hardening of the skin that, in turn, results in further lymph vessel damage and distortion of the shape of affected body parts.